 More on KimberlyElise.com: Analyze beauty ingredients with green beauty expert Paige Padgett.

 Parabens are quite a different story.

-They are preservatives commonly used in a wide variety of cosmetics for their property of preventing bacteria growth.
-Sensitivity to paraben mix, although pretty rare compared to its extensive use, can appear on your skin as a rash.
+They are preservatives commonly used in a wide variety of cosmetics to prevent bacteria growth.
+Sensitivity to parabens, although pretty rare considering their extensive use, can appear on your skin as a rash.